Wilfrid Cantwell on Michael Scott & Busáras

 The next problem was the mechanical consultant.
 Michael had appointed Oscar Faber and Company because they were the biggest in England.
 But he was a little bit dubious and sent me over to England to check on their work.
 When I came back, I said there was no way, so Scott consulted Arup.
 Arup recommended Varming who was unheard of at the time.
 Varming was brilliant.
 He thought, understood like an architect and was full of ideas and prepared to act as a partner in the project.
 By the time I left, contracts were out for the construction.
 James Kelly, our site supervisor had a terrible reputation.
 He was an awful talker, and lectured to everyone but what he had to say was very valuable.
 A big problem we had, was with water.
 There is a constant flow of water from Finglas on the northside down into the Liffey and from Tallaght on the south side.
 By listening to old people who know these things, you can learn quite a lot.
 Kelly did not know a lot about architecture but what he knew about building and construction was priceless.

 This underground water in Dublin is quite a problem.
 There was a Bank, the Hibernian I think it was, on Dame Street.
-The hotel [Jury’s Hotel] next to it now Bloom’s was been built and the built down below the basement level of the bank.
-Being between the bank and the river, the Hotel basement which was waterproofed caused the water to back up and flood the Bank vaults.
+The hotel [Jury’s Hotel] next to it now Bloom’s was being built and the built down below the basement level of the bank.
+Being between the bank and the river, the Hotel basement which was waterproofed, caused the water to back up and flood the Bank vaults.
 All these important papers and stuff belonging to the rich, they were all destroyed.
 I am the consultant architect to St Theresa’s church just off Grafton Street and when they were building the new Brown Thomas Store last year, I went to the architects, ironically Scott Tallon Walker and told then about this site water and pointed out that their huge deep basements were going to affect the church.
 It took an awful amount of persuasion but eventually I got them to provide drains to protect the church.
 Its this kind of information that you get from the older generations.

 The design was finished by late 1945.
 The curving bus station canopy was the suggestion of Arup.
 It was a unique feature, not like anything done before.
 The problem was that we had to have something that cantilevered out far enough to cover the passengers.
 It is a very light economic way to cover them.
 A flat canopy with that much of an overhang would have required a massive counterbalancing weight, so it was not feasible.
 With the Government interference, the plan was always changing, but this was after I left, at one stage there was a small church being suggested.